quanghuy219/soundchat_server/Readme.md

 # Soundchat
-A web application that allows you and your friends to join chat room and enjoy Youtube videos at the same pace in real-time.
+A web application that allows you and your friends to join chat rooms and enjoy Youtube videos at the same pace in real-time.

 *Note:*
 - This repository contains code for the backend side of the project.